 Stardate 1512.2.
 The USS Enterprise encounters a mysterious cube-like space probe.
 After the cube acts in an aggressive manner, Captain Kirk is forced to order the destruction of the object.
-Almost instantaneously, a spaceship appears and the crew of the Enterprise is dragged into a batter of wits with the seemingly hostile spacecraft.
+Almost instantaneously, a spaceship appears and the crew of the Enterprise is dragged into a battle of wits with the seemingly hostile spacecraft.

 Reaction & Thoughts: